-Whenever possible, if a decision is to be made about closing every effort will be made to render a judgment on the matter by 5:30 a.m. to allow for public communication.
-If the University must close during normal business hours, every effort will be made to communicate the decision so as to provide a minimum one-hour lead time to ensure the orderly curtailment of operations.
+Whenever possible, if a decision is to be made to close1 every effort will be made to render a judgment on the matter by 5:30 a.m. to allow for public communication.
+If the University must close during normal business hours, every effort will be made to communicate the decision to provide a minimum one-hour lead time to ensure the orderly curtailment of operations.

-To the extent feasible, employees who have not been designated as either essential or required to be on campus are asked to operate under a remote work/work from home arrangement to perform their normal work responsibilities during the period of closure for inclement weather.
+To the extent feasible, staff members who have not been designated as either essential or required to be on campus are asked to operate under a remote work/work from home arrangement to perform their normal work responsibilities during the period of closure for inclement weather.

 In all cases where this policy identifies a particular University administrator, this will apply to the administrator or designate at the time the policy is being implemented.

-1. The on-duty Campus Community Police Sergeant or a Special Constable will monitor:
+- The on-duty Campus Safety Office Sergeant or a Special Constable will monitor:

 If the above information indicates that conditions are such that closure should be considered, the Sergeant or a Special Constable will contact the Director, Campus Safety Office or designate by 4:15 a.m. with advice regarding the curtailment of University operations due to inclement weather conditions or other emergency conditions.